ProtonMail/proton-bridge/unreleased.md

 * GODT-854 EXPUNGE and FETCH unilateral responses are returned before OK EXPUNGE or OK STORE, respectively.
 * GODT-806 Changed GUI dialog on manual update.
 Added autoupdates checkbox.
 Simplifyed installation process GUI.
 * Bump gopenpgp dependency to v2.1.3 for improved memory usage.
-* GODT-912 Changed scroll bar behaviour in settings tab
+* GODT-912 Changed scroll bar behaviour in settings tab.
 * GODT-149 Send heartbeat ASAP on each new calendar day.
 * GODT-792 GODT-908 Cache body structure in order to reduce network traffic.
+* GODT-792 Stop IMAP server while no internet connection.
+* GODT-792 Cache message size every time to reduce network traffic.
+* GODT-792 Cache body structure in order to reduce network traffic.
+* GODT-908 Do not unpause event loop if other mailbox is still fetching.

 ### Removed
 * GODT-208 Remove deprecated use of BuildNameToCertificate.